graphql/graphql-spec/spec/Section 6 -- Execution.md

 _field error_ then that error must propagate to this entire selection set, either resolving to {null} if allowed or further propagated to a parent field.

+If this occurs, any defer or stream executions with a path that starts with the same path as the resolved {null} must not return their results to the client.
-If this occurs, any sibling fields which have not yet executed or have not yet yielded a value may be cancelled to avoid unnecessary work.
+These defer or stream executions or any sibling fields which have not yet executed or have not yet yielded a value may be cancelled to avoid unnecessary work.

 Note: See [Handling Field Errors](#sec-Handling-Field-Errors) for more about this behavior.